Bitbucket

 1. Log In to Qodo Portal

-Before setting up Qodo Merge, make sure to create a Qodo account and sign in.
+Before setting up Qodo, make sure to create a Qodo account and sign in.

 Once you've signed in to the Qodo Portal, you can follow the Qodo Merge installation guide straight from the portal, or continue reading here.